 This installment offers a deep storyline with beautifully rendered cutscenes that can completely immerse the player into the world of Ivalice.
 The immense amount of content can easily add up to over 100 hours of gameplay with a diverse set of side-quests and challenges for the player to complete.

 The gameplay has seen substantial changes from past iterations, borrowing some mechanics from its online game Final Fantasy XI.
-Instead of fighting random encounters, players have have the ability to run around freely and see their enemies roaming the horizon in real-time as well as picking and choosing which ones they'll fight.
-The game still revolves around a turn-based battle system with timed bars filling up for each character's next action.
+Instead of fighting random encounters, players have have the ability to run around freely and see their enemies roaming the horizon in real-time, picking and choosing which ones they'll fight.
+The game revolves around the Active Time Battle turn-based system with timed bars filling up for each character's next action.
 Most combat can happen automatically using the gambit system, but a more traditional menu can also be brought such that players can choose from a variety of actions, including Magicks, Technicks, Items, and Mist attacks.

 New to Final Fantasy XII is the addition of the Gambit System.
 Instead of having to stop the action every 5 seconds or so to micromanage each of your teammates, players are given the option to use Gambits.
-Through this system you give specific commands to each teammate that activate under certain conditions.
+Through this system you give specific commands to each teammate that activate under certain if-then conditions.
 For example if the player wants to make a character primarily a healer, they would give them the gambit “Ally: HP < 50%“ and the action associated with it would be the Cure spell.
-Players can then rank each gambit in order of importance.
-So even though they are still a healer primarily, what if there’s nobody to heal currently and everyone has above 50% health?
-Well below the heal gambit the player would put “Foe: Nearest” with the command of attack.
+Players can then rank each gambit in order of importance, such that if there are no allies whose HP has fallen below 50%, the party member would move to the next gambit “Foe: Nearest” with the command of attack.
 As a result, combat in the game is about strategically scripting a series of Gambits rather than micro-mangaging the individual behavior of each party member.

-The trick comes in unlocking all the gambits.
-Most are bought at a store, but the rare, good ones, are normally found on the maps in chests and what not.
+Gambits are unlockable, and while many can be bought at a store, rare ones are often found in chests around the world of Ivalice.
 While any action players can command their allies to do (such as any magic, ability, or item you have in your inventory) will always be available, it’s the conditions in which these can be used that need to be unlocked.
 The power of the gambit system comes from the fact that a player can turn any character into any class they choose.
 This goes hand in hand with the new license board as well, where players can unlock licenses to unlock new attacks, weapons, spells, etc.

 Players have the ability to turn all gambits off if they so choose.
 This turns the battle system into a more traditional turn-based combat system where players are choosing character actions every turn.